hmrtn/pay-party-ts/CONTRIBUTE.md

 ## Quick Start

-Running the app requires setting up proper enviroment variables.
-See the `.sample.env` in the directories for more information.
+Running the app requires setting up proper enviroment variables, and node (<=v16.13.0).
+See the `.sample.env` in the directories for more information on creating `.env`'s.

 0. Navigate to the root directory after cloning the repository.